-The wine bottles suggesting from this tech wine startup aren’t choose among most famous ones, but are labels less known, from little wineries.
-In this way, prices are kept low, offering to customers some wines hardly they could find in the offline channels as supermarkets or wine shops.
+The wine bottles BrightCellars suggests aren’t choose among most famous ones, but are labels less known, from little wineries.
+So, prices are kept low, offering to customers some wines they couldn’t find in the offline channels.

 At August 2015, Bright Cellars received a 2 M$ fund, at May 2018 2,8 M$ from Cream City Venture Capital, and now they have 25 employees and 16,000 users.